 3. The wine should be unfined and unfiltered.
 There is a saying,” Good wine falls bright”.
 This means very little to no sediment most of which can be avoided by age settling prior to bottling and decanting after opening on the part of the consumer.
 Any protein haze is a natural part of the process of maturation.

-4. The wine should be sealed with cork.
-Screw capped wines don’t allow the wine to mature in the bottle unlike a corked bottle.
-Aluminium caps are an insult to the wine and to the environment.
+4. The wine should be sealed with cork as it is a natural sustainable product.
 Cork is a renewable resource and uses 1/2 the electricity to produce, and hence half the CO2.
 Unfortunately electrical energy is cheap and screw caps are about half the price of corks.

 In conclusion, natural wines are better for you and the environment.
-Enjoy.
+Enjoy in moderation.